Jleehy/2DPlatformGame/README.md

 # 2DPlatformGame

-This is a 2D platformer game built using the **Godot Engine**.
+This is a 2D platformer called **Hopper**.
+The game is built using the **Godot Engine**.
 The game features fluid movement, physics-based interactions, and various obstacles inspired by platformers like **Celeste** and **Hollow Knight**.
+It has 3 levels, a variety of enemies, and a final boss.

 ## How to Run the Game